stibinator/DuAEF_Duik_Docs/src/docs/controller-tools.md

 - When using expressions, the project can still be saved to a previous version of After Effects, and the rig will be more robust, more stable.

 - When using *Master Properties*, you will be able to have different instances of the rigged composition, in example to have different animations **of the same rig**.
-But *Master Properties* are not fully scriptable in current versions of After Effects, and the rig can break if the composition is not correctly duplicated.

 !!! hint
     *Master Properties* can be very powerful.
-If you want to use them safely in this case, follow these steps:
+If you want to use them safely, follow these steps:

     1. Rig the character as you'd do in any case.
     2. Put the rigged composition into another composition, let's call this one the "Animation Comp".
 The rigged composition is now a precomposition inside "Animation Comp".